 "You said, however, that those around you did what they needed to do to get on in life and that, while you were aware that some of them were dealing drugs, you did no more than put people in touch with each other.

 "I regarded your evidence to be a complete fabrication.
-I was distinctly unimpressed by your attempts to lie your way out of evidence, which in my, provided compelling proof that you were deeply involved in receiving and supplying large commercial quantities of methamphetamine."
+I was distinctly unimpressed by your attempts to lie your way out of evidence, which in my opinion, provided compelling proof that you were deeply involved in receiving and supplying large commercial quantities of methamphetamine."

 Masters did not use methamphetamine and was motivated by greed and "easy money", said Justice Toogood, by using his mana to control a willing drug distribution network.